Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particles---Theoretical Considerations

 Indeed, in the visible sector, the new fermionic field $\chi$ behaves as a field charged under hypercharge with a minicharge of $\kappa e'$, and couplings to the photon and $Z^{0}$ boson of $\kappa e' \cos{\theta_{\mathrm{W}}}$ and $-\kappa e' \sin{\theta_{\mathrm{W}}}$, respectively.
 Expressing the effective charge in terms of the elementary charge thus gives $\epsilon \equiv \kappa e' \cos{\theta_{\mathrm{W}}}/e$.

 If the new $U(1)$ gauge symmetry is unbroken, then the matter field that is charged under it is stable.
 Furthermore, through the coupling to the SM hypercharge gauge field, a variety of well-understood production mechanisms could lead to abundantly produced mCPs both in the Universe and in the laboratory at particle accelerators.
-In the latter scenario, principal pair-production mechanisms include the Drell--Yan process ($q\bar{q}~\rightarrow~\bar{\chi} \chi$); meson decays, such as direct decays of light vector mesons (e.g.,~$\rho~\rightarrow~\bar{\chi} \chi$) and heavy quarkonia (e.g.,~$J/\psi~\rightarrow~\bar{\chi} \chi$), as well as Dalitz decays of pseudoscalar mesons (e.g.,~$\pi^{0}~\rightarrow~\gamma \bar{\chi} \chi$); proton bremsstrahlung; and photoproduction ($\gamma N~\rightarrow~\bar{\chi} \chi X$).
+In the latter scenario, principal pair-production mechanisms include the Drell--Yan process ($q\bar{q}~\rightarrow~\bar{\chi} \chi$); meson decays, such as direct decays of light vector mesons (e.g.,~$\rho~\rightarrow~\bar{\chi} \chi$) and heavy quarkonia (e.g.,~$J/\psi~\rightarrow~\bar{\chi} \chi$), as well as Dalitz decays of pseudoscalar mesons (e.g.,~$\pi^{0}~\rightarrow~\gamma \bar{\chi} \chi$); bremsstrahlung (e.g., $p N~\rightarrow~\bar{\chi} \chi X$); and photoproduction ($\gamma N~\rightarrow~\bar{\chi} \chi X$).
 Feynman diagrams corresponding to each of these production mechanisms are provided in Fig.~\ref{Figs:Fig1}.

 A generalized version of this model has also been considered, in which the new vector boson that kinetically mixes with the hypercharge gauge field is instead a linear combination of both a massive and a massless state~\cite{Izaguirre2015}.
-In such a model, an interesting and unique new pair production mechanism for mCPs emerges through the decay of this new vector boson.
-Although this ``mixed phase'' scenario introduces additional constraints with regards to the mass of the dark vector boson, sizeable regions of the parameter space remain unexplored and accessible at high-energy colliders today (i.e., for masses in the range of hundreds of MeVs to hundreds of GeVs).
-Several distinct signatures also arise in the mixed phase scenario; for example, the possibility of two mCPs simultaneously passing through a downstream scintillation detector arises in the case where the dark vector boson is produced alongside a jet and has been boosted sufficiently~\cite{Izaguirre2015}.
+In this ``mixed-phase'' scenario, maximal detector sensitivity is expected in an intermediate $Z'$ mass range, where production remains significant while experimental constraints still permit relatively large kinetic mixing.
+At low $M_{Z'}$, strong constraints suppress the mixing, whereas at high $M_{Z'}$, the production cross-section decreases.
+Although this scenario introduces additional constraints with regard to the mass of the dark vector boson, sizeable regions of the parameter space remain unexplored and accessible at contemporary high-energy colliders (i.e., for masses in the range of hundreds of MeVs to hundreds of GeVs).
+In such a model, an interesting and unique new pair-production mechanism for mCPs emerges through the decay of this new vector boson.
+This gives rise to a distinct accelerator-unique signature: if the massive dark vector boson is sufficiently boosted (e.g., through jet-associated production), its decay inside or in front of a dedicated downstream detector can result in two mCPs simultaneously traversing the detector~\cite{Izaguirre2015}.
 In the event that this unique two-mCP signal is detected, an estimate of the mass of the new vector boson could be obtained.